 McCloud Falls is a collection of three different waterfalls south of Mt.
 Shasta in the town of McCloud.
 You can drive to all three tiers of the waterfall, or you can do a 2 to 3 mile hike to get to each one.

 Each waterfall is unique, with Lower Falls being one of the easiest to access.
 You’re actually right near the waterfall when you get out of your car.
 At Middle Falls, you have to walk to an overlook, and you look way down on the waterfall (or you can hike down to it if you have the time).
 Lastly, Upper Falls is another short walk to an impressive waterfall that’s in between two significant rock formations.

 6. Yaks on the 5

-Yaks on the 5 is one of the most popular stops on Highway 5 and has even been featured on Yelp’s Top 100 list.
-They have a wide collection of crazy and fun hamburgers, such as one that has two sticky buns instead of the traditional hamburger buns.
-They make a lot of their sauces in-house, including lavender ketchup, and they also have an extensive beer list to go with your burger.
+Yaks on the 5 is one of the most popular stops on Highway 5 and has even been featured on Yelp’s Top 100 restaurants list.
+They have an extensive collection of crazy hamburgers, such as one that has two sticky buns instead of the traditional hamburger buns.
+They make a lot of their sauces in house, including lavender ketchup, and they have a great beer list to go with your burger.